Wtzd8645/sync-git-repo-action/README.md

 # sync-git-repository-action
+Used for synchronizing a Git repository.
+Supports cross-platform.
+This action checks the status of the local Git repository and determines the appropriate steps to update it to match the latest status of the remote repository.

 ### Requirements
-The action requires Git to be installed and accessible from the command line.
+- **Git**: Git must be installed and accessible from the command line.

 ### Inputs
 - **access_token (Optional)**: Git access token for authentication.